TyrangYang/TyrangYang_blog/content/posts/react-fiber.md

 ## 2. Fiber Loop and Traversal

 - Fiber uses an iterative loop, not recursion, to traverse the tree.
-- Traversal is pre-order (parent → child → sibling).
+- Traversal is pre-order ( child → sibling → parent ).
 - The loop is incremental and interruptible — React can pause work and yield control to the browser.

 Pseudo-code (non-recursive traversal):